How to Adjust Your Communication Style for Managing a Remote Team

 Managing a remote team is very different from leading staff that are with you in the office.
 If you’re used to a non-digital method of work, then it can take time to adapt to the new lifestyle.
 The good news is that the remote working world is gaining steam all the time, with new tools and solutions appearing to help managers get the most out of their employees.

-With the tips above and a little initiative, there’s nothing to stop you from making your remote teams just as efficient, if not more productive than your in-office employees.
+With the tips above and a little initiative, there’s nothing to stop you from making your remote teams just as efficient, if not more productive than they would be in-office.

 Lisa Michaels is a freelance writer, editor, and a thriving content marketing consultant from Portland.
 Being self-employed, she does her best to stay on top of the current trends in business and tech.
 Feel free to connect with her on Twitter @LisaBMichaels.